How to make a one-bowl, gluten-free chocolate chip banana bread. Simple and easy recipe with gooey, chocolaty goodness in every bite!

 - Gently fold the chocolate chips into the mixture.

-Then just pour the batter into a prepared loaf pan that's ready to go, and sprinkle the top with the extra chocolate chips.
-And bake according to the instructions in the recipe card below!
+Then just pour the batter into a prepared loaf pan, and then sprinkle the top with the extra chocolate chips.
+Then, bake at 350ºF for about an hour, or until the top is a deep golden-brown.
+Additionally, a toothpick or cake tester inserted into the center should come out clean.

 There are a few things you can do to switch up this recipe and maybe even make it more flavorful…

 - Add chopped walnuts, chopped pecans, or sliced almonds.